us-mishra79/metatech_wallet/TechPay_LedgerJS/README.md

-# TechPay Client JS Utils
+# Meta Tech Client JS Utils
-The code implements JS library for simplified work with specific tools and interfaces of the TechPay Photon blockchain client ecosystem.
+The code implements JS library for simplified work with specific tools and interfaces of the Meta Tech Photon blockchain client ecosystem.
 There are several modules available in the library and they cover following client workflows:

-- **Communication with the TechPay Ledger Nano S app.**
+- **Communication with the Meta Tech Ledger Nano S app.**

-    The library is compatible with the [TechPay Ledger  Nano S Application](https://github.com/TechPay-io/techpay-ledger).
+    The library is compatible with the [Meta Tech Ledger  Nano S Application](https://github.com/Meta Tech-io/techpay-ledger).
-    Please follow instructions on the linked repository to deploy your copy of the TechPay Ledger HW wallet application.
+    Please follow instructions on the linked repository to deploy your copy of the Meta Tech Ledger HW wallet application.

 - **Staking and rewards related SFC commands.**

-    The library contains a module for building transactions used to invoke a subset of TechPay Photon SFC contract operations.
+    The library contains a module for building transactions used to invoke a subset of Meta Tech Photon SFC contract operations.
 The calls covered by the library allow you to create and manage native tokens delegation and delegation rewards.

 - **DeFi smart contract calls.**

-    The library contains a module for building transactions used to invoke TechPay DeFi smart contract commands and manage your ERC20 tokens.
+    The library contains a module for building transactions used to invoke Meta Tech DeFi smart contract commands and manage your ERC20 tokens.

 # How to use generated transactions
 Most functions in the library allow you to build base transactions for certain smart contract